marguerite/rubygem-node2rpm/README.md

-## NPKG (NodeJS Packaging Tool - Client)
+## Node2RPM (NodeJS Packaging Tool)

-openSUSE packages NodeJS modules and their dependencies in bundles to avoid maintenance headaches.
+Node2RPM packages a node module and its dependencies into RPM as a bundle to avoid maintenance headaches.

-The key is a json file that emulates the result of npm shrinkwrap (without actually install npm).
+It will:

-This is the client that creates such json files on the packager's workstation.
+* generate a dependency map in json format, containing all recursive dependencies for one node module.

-The server side is nodejs-packaging that runs only on openSUSE Build Service as a build time requirement.
+* output a RPM specfile.

 #### Installation

-`gem install npkg`
+`gem install node2rpm`

-or on openSUSE `sudo zypper in ruby%{ruby_ver}-rubygem-npkg`.
+or on openSUSE `sudo zypper in ruby%{ruby_ver}-rubygem-node2rpm`.